Pamela Courson

-Pamela Susan Courson (December 22, 1946 – April 25, 1974) was a long-term companion of Jim Morrison, singer of the Doors.
+Pamela Susan Courson (December 22, 1946 – April 25, 1974) was the long-term companion of Jim Morrison, singer of the Doors.
 Courson stated she discovered Morrison's body in the bathtub of a Paris apartment in 1971.
 She died three years after him, in 1974.
+She was later legally recognized as his common-law wife.

 Early life

 Courson was born in Weed, California.
 Her father, Columbus "Corky" Courson (1918–2008), had been a Navy bombardier (attaining the rank of Commander in the U.S. Naval Reserve) before he became a junior high school principal in Villa Park, California.
 Her mother, Pearl "Penny" Courson (1923–2014), was a homemaker who did interior design.
-After she died at age 90 in 2014, her New York Times obituary described her as a regular reader of that newspaper and a "connoisseur of the arts."
+After she died at age 90 in 2014, her New York Times obituary described her as a regular reader of that newspaper, a "staunch liberal" and a "connoisseur of the arts."
 Courson had one sibling, a sister named Judith, who died in 2018.
 She attended Orange High School in Orange, California.

 Involvement with Morrison

-Courson and Jim Morrison met at the London Fog nightclub on the Sunset Strip in 1965, while she was an art student at Los Angeles City College.
-In his 1998 memoir, Light My Fire: My Life with The Doors, keyboardist Ray Manzarek states that Courson and a friend saw the band during their stint at the London Fog.
+Courson and Jim Morrison met at the London Fog nightclub on the Sunset Strip in 1966, while she was an art student at Los Angeles City College.
+In his 1998 memoir, Light My Fire: My Life with The Doors, keyboardist Ray Manzarek stated that Courson and a friend saw the band during their stint at the London Fog.